explainers-by-googlers/CHIPS-spec/draft-cutler-httpbis-partitioned-cookies.md

 {:quote}
 > 1. If the cookie-attribute-list does not contain an attribute with an attribute-name of "Partitioned", set partition-key to null.<br><br>
       If the cookie-attribute-list does contain an attribute with an attribute-name of "Partitioned" and the secure-only-flag is false, abort these steps and ignore the cookie entirely.<br><br>
-      If the cookie being set matches the top-level site, check if there is a cross-site ancestor present and use that value to, set partition-key to cookie-partition-key defined in section 5.X.X.
+      Otherwise, set partition-key to cookie-partition-key defined in section 5.X.X.

 ## Partitioned Cookies with the Same Name/Domain/Path